Coded Illumination for Improved Lensless Imaging: Experiments

 From the results in Fig.~\ref{fig:experiment_results_pattern_nums}, we observe that a single uniform illumination provides poor reconstruction.
 As we increase the number of illumination patterns, the resolution of the reconstruction images improves significantly.
 For example, in the third row, the horizontal and vertical features that cannot be resolved with the uniform illumination are easily resolved with the 49 patterns.
 Also, we observe in the fourth row that, the letters on the cookie bag that are completely unrecognizable with uniform illumination become very clear with 49 illumination patterns.
 The last two rows also suggest that our method is robust to small variations in depth.
 From the results in Fig.~\ref{fig:experiment_results_pattern_types}, the repeated orthogonal patterns(shifting dots and Hadamard) outperform other patterns, as expected from the singular values in Fig.~\ref{fig:singular_values}.

-Note that neighbouring pixels have a similar response on the sensor in the lensless imaging system; therefore, neighboring pixels are harder to resolve compared to two pixels that are far from each other.
-The shifting dots pattern is a dot array where the illuminated pixels are maximally separated; therefore, two neighbouring pixels in the scene are not illuminated at the same time.
-As we increase the number of shifting dots patterns, the distance between adjacent illuminated pixels also increases, and that provides better reconstruction.
+Note that the neighboring pixels have a similar response on the sensor in the lensless imaging system; therefore, neighboring pixels are harder to resolve compared to two pixels that are far from each other.
+The shifting dots pattern is a dot array where the illuminated pixels are maximally separated; therefore, two neighboring pixels in the scene are not illuminated at the same time.
+Also, as we increase the number of shifting dots patterns, the distance between adjacent illuminated pixels also increases, and that provides better reconstruction.
 Hadamard patterns provide similar separation because of their orthogonal structure.